 Fans of modern art will be thrilled to visit the Wynwood Walls Urban Graffiti Art Museum.
 It’s a unique and innovative restoration project in the warehouse district of Wynwood, first conceived in 2009.
 With several of the buildings falling into disrepair, activist Tony Goldman thought it a perfect canvas upon which to display street art and urban expression.

 It is now considered a space where some of the world’s greatest artists produce work alongside key emerging ones.
 Murals and individual pieces can all be explored here.
-And for mementoes, visitors can explore a book and gift shop.
+And for mementos, visitors can explore a book and gift shop.

-Last Word on Florida Landmarks
+Last Word on Famous Florida Landmarks

 I covered all of the costs involved in writing this post.
 However, this landmarks in Florida post includes affiliate links.
 That means if you click through and end up making a purchase I will receive a small commission.
 I wanted to make sure you were aware of this.